t3-oss/create-t3-app/cli/template/base/README.md

      else echo "Lockfile not found." && exit 1; \
      fi

-   # If using npm comment out above and use below instead
-   # RUN npm run build

    ########################
    #        RUNNER        #
    ########################

    # Production image, copy all the files and run next
-   # TODO re-evaluate if emulation is still necessary after moving to node 18
+   # TODO: re-evaluate if emulation is still necessary after moving to node 18
    FROM --platform=linux/amd64 node:16-alpine AS runner
    # WORKDIR /usr/app
    WORKDIR /app